mootools/mootools-more/Docs/Forms/Form.Validator.md

 Included InputValidators: {#Validators}
 =======================================

 Here are the validators that are included in this libary.
-Add the className to any input and then create a new [FormValidator][] and these will automatically be applied.
-See [FormValidator:add][] on how to add your own.
+Add the className to any input and then create a new [Form.Validator][] and these will automatically be applied.
+See [Form.Validator:add][] on how to add your own.

 Validator: IsEmpty {#Validators:IsEmpty}
 ----------------------------------------

-Evalutes if the input is empty; this is a utility validator, see [FormValidator.required][].
+Evalutes if the input is empty; this is a utility validator, see [Form.Validator.required][].

 Validator: required {#Validators:required}
 ------------------------------------------